John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 LRB released 3 albums with John and toured the world.
 They received popular acclaim, but after what was four turbulent years, John announced

 he was leaving the band to pursue a solo career.

 While Glenn Wheatley searched in vain for a record deal and a record producer, John began the search for songs.
 Months rolled by, and still no producer in sight.
 John started working songs with sound man Ross Fraser.
 There was still no producer some months later so John and Ross decided they would produce the album themselves.

-Glenn Wheatley mortgaged his house to bankroll the album.
-The first single 'YOU'RE THE VOICE' restored John Farnham to Number One for the
+Glenn Wheatley mortgaged his house to bankroll the album, Whispering Jack.
+The first single You're The Voice restored John Farnham to Number One for the

 first time in 17 years.